syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 paragraph = secondCell.AddParagraph();

-textRange = paragraph.AppendText("Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
+textRange = paragraph.AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");